 There is another exemption under section 19 available to non-elected municipal employees.
 Appointed municipal employees may act on a matter affecting their own, their family's or their business' financial interest only if they receive written permission from their appointing authority prior to taking any action.
 As a member of the city council (the appointing authority for many municipal employees) you may be called upon to make the determination that an employee's financial interest in a matter is not so substantial as to affect his or her integrity and impartiality.

 Prohibited Municipal Contracts and Multiple Jobs (Section 20)

 In general, section 20 prohibits a municipal employee from having a financial interest in a contract with the city or any municipal agency.
-This section prohibits you, as a councillor, from having a financial interest in any contract with your city.
+This section prohibits you, as a councilor, from having a financial interest in any contract with your city.

-- In March, 1984 the Commission found that a Marlboro councillor violated the law by buying a city-owned parcel of real estate.
+- In March, 1984 the Commission found that a Marlboro councilor violated the law by buying a city-owned parcel of real estate.
 He also violated section 19 of the law by participating in the deliberations and votes concerning the sale to himself.
 He was fined $500.

 Section 20 also generally restricts municipal employees to having one paid city position.
 You may, however, hold any number of other elected positions in addition to councilor and receive pay for all of them.